Biden-Xi summit to take place on Wednesday; Israel-Hamas war, economic ties on agenda

-WASHINGTON - United States President Joe Biden will meet Chinese President Xi Jinping face-to-face for the first time in a year on Wednesday, according to senior US officials, high-stakes diplomacy aimed at curbing tensions between the world's two superpowers.
+WASHINGTON – United States President Joe Biden will meet Chinese President Xi Jinping face to face for the first time in a year on Wednesday, according to senior US officials, for high-stakes diplomacy aimed at curbing tensions between the world’s two superpowers.

-It is expected to cover global issues from the Israel-Hamas war to Russia's invasion of Ukraine, North Korea's ties with Russia, Taiwan, the Indo-Pacific, human rights, fentanyl, artificial intelligence, as well as "fair" trade and economic relations, the officials said.
+It is expected to cover global issues from the Israel-Hamas war to Russia’s invasion of Ukraine, North Korea’s ties with Russia, Taiwan, the Indo-Pacific, human rights, fentanyl, artificial intelligence, and “fair” trade and economic relations, the officials said.

-"Nothing will be held back; everything is on the table," one senior Biden administration official who declined to be named told reporters.

 Mr Biden and Mr Xi will speak across oceans of ideological difference for the first time since November 2022.

-A main result is expected to be greater diplomacy - promises to talk more on key issues, including on climate, global health, economic stability, counter-narcotic efforts and potentially the resumption of some military-to-military channels after a high-level freeze.
+A main result is expected to be greater diplomacy – promises to talk more on key issues, including climate, global health, economic stability, counter-narcotic efforts, and potentially the resumption of some military-to-military channels after a high-level freeze.

 Efforts to carefully choreograph Mr Xi’s visit may be upended in the restive Northern California city, which has a long history of left-wing protest and agitation.